 This past week I found myself asking this question quite a few times.
 What is going on with the peer review process?
 Is anyone actually reviewing the papers getting into journals anymore?

-This is due to some recent experiences I’ve had with papers published in both the larger highly reputable journals and smaller niche journals that has left me wondering.
+It is some recent experiences I’ve had with papers published in both the larger highly reputable journals and smaller niche journals that have left me wondering.
 I review papers for Current Issues in Molecular Biology and I have run the peer review process for them so I understand what is expected as an editor or a reviewer.
-The journal is counting on me to ensure that a high quality paper is approved and nothing less.
+The journal is counting on me to ensure that a high-quality paper is approved and nothing less.
 As an editor running the peer review process and selecting reviewers of the paper, it is my responsibility to make sure I choose people who will be fair, unbiased, and have the time to actually read the paper.

 I am incredibly busy, but this is a responsibility I take seriously because not only does a poorly written paper reflect badly on the journal and on the authors, it reflects on the editor.

 How did this get published?

 Recently I came across a paper that was published in a popular journal for microbiologists despite the fact that it had no control experiments, the conclusions didn’t match the data (see the previous article on the importance of reading a paper thoroughly), and the entire study missed the opportunity to make any scientific contribution to the field by focusing on the wrong points.
 How did this make it through peer-review, I asked myself?

 Letters can be written to the authors and the editor, however, it doesn’t correct the problem.
 How does a scientific study gone awry get published anyway?
 How does every reviewer miss such obvious flaws in a paper?